 If brush motors are used, it shall be verified under representative environment and over specified lifetime that long storage period does not result in functional performance degradation.

-Insulation
+Electrical Insulation resistance

-Electrical wires shall be insulated from the structure and from each other by not less than 10 M measured with a DC voltage of 500 V applied.
+Electrical wires shall be insulated from the structure and from each other by not less than 100 M measured with a DC voltage of 500 V applied.